BigPolarBear1/factorization/README.md

 Update: I added v29 ... it shows what I wrote above...
 I should be able to find that correct multiple using p-adic lifting or something similar... because those multiples are definitely not random and are definetely influenced by legendre symbols (solely based on the prime factors of those numbers..
 I been doing this stuff for long enough now to immediatly recognize something like that...)... let me work that out today now.. before I do the linear algebra.
 No point in trying to get the linear algebra to work before I figure out the details of this.

-Update: AAAAH ofcourse.
-If we have zx^2-n, and the result is square, then x^2-n*z will be divisible by that square AND z.
-Hence, zx^2-n just filters out the z value out of the smooth candidate.
-Now for this shortened version to work, we need to add legendre symbols for z to our linear algebra.
-Because the more square this is, the better.
+Update: Or wait... this literally just tells use something about squaredness mod p.
+If we set y1 to be the square... then we now y0 will be divisible by the square root for some  y1^2+n\*p^2\*multiplier  ... so we have full information on y1 (it has the be the entire square) and we have information mod p on y0 and the z (z will be p times some multiplier such that n\*multiplier is a quadratic residue mod p).
+I'm so sleepy today, I might just go for a run now.
+But this should be enough info to do some type of p-adic lifting in a different prime field to find that correct multiplier.